cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 - What balance between rewards and penalties promotes truthful feedback yet does not stifle participation?
 - Etc.

-Finally, the question of *when or why* this type of system might ever be introduced is ultimately a question of who retains power.
+Ultimately, whether or when this type of system might be introduced hinges on the question of who retains power.
 Will LLMs simply be services offered by private companies?
 Will governments mandate their use as a public utility informed by, and built for, the body politic itself?
 I don't have the answers to any of these questions.
 However, my popcorn is ready.

 **Overall, Proof of Stake is but one approach to solving the hallucination problem.** As an algorithm for decentralized consensus, its relevance will evolve with ongoing narratives surrounding scalability, fairness, and the distribution of power in the context of LLMs.